How Human Force volunteering changed my idea of volunteerism

 Further to this, Human Force is offering a subsidy for participants who will be attending the National USA Gathering in Albuquerque, New Mexico (July 4th-8th).

-Human Force Youth Mentorship Program member – BC Council for International Cooperation United Nations Sustainable Development Goals Bootcamper
+By Davida Paul, Human Force Youth Mentorship Program member – BC Council for International Cooperation United Nations Sustainable Development Goals Bootcamper